NJSTS welcomes the following types of papers:

 3. Submitting the manuscript

 Please submit the manuscript using the online submission system.
 Each step in the process is detailed in the submission system.

 4. Style and Format Guidelines for authors

-• Acronyms, abbreviations, and jargon are defined, unless they are well-known (such as FBI).
+- Define all acronyms, abbreviations, and jargon, unless they are well-known (such as FBI).